Guide - The Best of Park City

 Footwear Considerations

-Spring's signature challenge is mud.
+Spring's signature challenges are mud and rain.
 Trails transition through freeze-thaw cycles that create messy conditions, particularly at mid-elevations.
-Waterproof boots or shoes serve better than winter's insulated options.
+This means it's too early to pull out the open-toed shoes, but insulated winter boots aren't needed either.
+Waterproof boots or shoes are the best spring wear options.

 For resort skiing, conditions remain similar to winter—your ski boots handle the slopes, and après footwear handles everything else.